 Magnet Program offers a specialized focus of study designed to appeal to a wide variety of student interests and needs.
 Magnet programs do not have an attendance boundary; if you live anywhere within HISD, you may apply to any Magnet program.
 If you apply to a particular Magnet program, qualify for it, and there is space in it, you will be invited to attend.

-I have questions about my child’s magnet status, but HISD offices are closed until Monday.
+I have questions about my child’s application status, but HISD offices are closed until Monday.
 What can I do?

-Please review your child’s magnet status carefully and read through the FAQs to see if your question has been answered.
-If not, please send an email to email@example.com or call the Magnet office at (713) 556-6947, on Monday during office hours, 8:00 a.m. to 5:00 p.m.
+Please review your child’s application status carefully and read through the FAQs to see if your question has been answered.
+If not, please send an email to firstname.lastname@example.org or call (713) 556-6947, on Monday during office hours, 8:00 a.m. to 5:00 p.m.

 What is the difference between Magnet and Vanguard (G/T)?